fchauvel/fchauvel.net/content/research.md

 ## Research Interests

 I am a software engineer who ended up doing applied research.
-My interests therefore revolve about programming and software engineering.
+My interests therefore revolve about programmin, software engineering, and artificial intelligence.

  * __Complex Adaptive Systems__ fascinates me, especially distributed
    ones.
-I observe that as software systems grow in both in size and complexity, they resemble complex adaptive systems, whose behaviour is difficult to understand, let alone to predict.
+I observe that as software systems grow in both in size and complexity and include more AI, they resemble complex adaptive systems, whose behaviour is difficult to understand, let alone to predict.

  * __Agile Software Development__ and the software craftsmanship ideas
    struck me as obvious once we know them.
 I am very interested in how